'Working in Partnership for Nature'

 3 Windmill Farm - part of the National Nature Reserve thanks to Partnership working.
 Leader: Callum Deveney, Head of Nature Reserves, Cornwall Wildlife Trust.
 Field trip - off site to Windmill Farm via bus.
 Walking ability: Easy

 4 Provoke The Picturesque - Photographic Workshop.
 Walking and talking, using digital SLR camera, digital camera or iPhone camera.
 A short walk around the local vicinity i.e. the paths next to the World War II radio stations and undertaking two specific visual arts tasks.
 Leader: Andy Hughes, Photographer.
 Please bring YOUR OWN: DSLR camera (with SD card) or a digital camera (with SD card) or an iPhone (no other phones please).
 Outdoors walking on-site at Goonhilly Earth Station.
 Walking ability: Easy

 5 The Biodiversity of the Lizard National Nature Reserve (NNR).
 Leader: Phil Bowler, Senior Reserves Manager, Natural England.
 Field trip – off site.
 Walking ability: Moderate

 6 Working in partnership for two of Cornwall's speciality species; Cornish choughs and Atlantic Grey seals – walk and talk including the invaluable input of volunteers in these projects and will hopefully include opportunities to see choughs and seals.
-Leaders: Catherine Lee, Community and Volunteering Officer, The National Trust and Sue Sayer, Cornwall Seal Group Research Trust.
+Leaders: Catherine Lee, Community and Volunteering Officer, The National Trust; Sue Sayer, Cornwall Seal Group Research Trust and Nicola Shanks, RSPB.
 Field trip to Lizard Point – off site via bus.
 Walking ability: Easy/Moderate

 3.30 Tea and Coffee at Goonhilly Earth Station